Beyond Basic RAG: How HyDE and Cohere Reranking Changed Everything About My Pipeline's Output Quality

 The most noticeable change is how the pipeline handles difficult queries.
 The ones that are vague.
 The ones where the user doesn't know the right terminology.
 The ones where the answer exists in the knowledge base but the question and the answer are phrased very differently.

-Those queries used to be where my pipelines showed their weakest results — retrieved chunks that were adjacent to the right answer but not quite it, leading to LLM responses that were confident but subtly off.
+Those queries used to be where the pipeline showed its weakest results, retrieved chunks that were adjacent to the right answer but not quite it.
+Not wrong enough to flag.
+Just not good enough to trust.
 With HyDE and reranking in place, those queries are now the ones that most clearly demonstrate the improvement.
 The system finds the right material even when the query doesn't give it much to work with.

-The other thing that changes is the consistency of output quality across query types.
-Without these techniques, there's a noticeable variance — some queries get excellent results, others get mediocre ones, and it can be hard to predict which is which.
+The other change is consistency.
+Without these techniques, there's a noticeable variance.
+Some queries get excellent results, others get mediocre ones, and it can be hard to predict which is which.
 With them, the floor rises.
-The best results don't necessarily get much better, but the worst results improve substantially, and the average quality across the pipeline becomes something you can actually rely on.
+The best results don't necessarily get much better.
+But the worst results improve substantially, and the average quality across the pipeline becomes something you can actually rely on.

 A Few Practical Notes

-If you're considering adding these to an existing pipeline, a few things worth knowing.
+If you're considering adding these to an existing pipeline, a few things worth knowing, including where I'd push back on my own enthusiasm.

 HyDE latency is real.
 You're adding an LLM call to every retrieval.
 For synchronous, user-facing queries where response time matters, this is worth benchmarking carefully.
-In many cases the added latency is acceptable; in some it isn't.
+In some cases the added latency is acceptable; in some it isn't.
 Caching hypothetical embeddings for repeated or similar queries can help.
+And if your query volume is high, the cost adds up.
+Worth modelling before you commit.

-Cohere reranking requires a decision on N and K. How many candidates you retrieve initially (N) and how many you pass to the LLM after reranking (K) both affect quality and cost.
-Too small an N and you might not catch the best chunks in the initial retrieval pool for the reranker to elevate.
+Cohere reranking also requires a decision on N and K. How many candidates you retrieve initially (N) and how many you pass to the LLM after reranking (K) both affect quality and cost.
+Too small an N and the reranker doesn't have enough to work with.
 Too large a K and you're padding the LLM's context with diminishing-returns material.
 Finding the right values for your specific use case takes experimentation.